 Cluster Employment and Location Quotient

-The number and concentration of industry cluster jobs among the five U.S. metropolitan areas with the largest manufacturing and freight clusters.
-Given the complimentary nature of these industries, these five regions have the largest total employment in both clusters.
+The number and concentration of industry jobs among the five U.S. metropolitan areas with the largest manufacturing and freight clusters.
+Given the complementary nature of these industries, these five regions have the largest total employment in these two clusters.

 Why it matters

-Metropolitan Chicago's dual concentration in freight and manufacturing is one of the many built-in advantages enhancing its global competitiveness.
-As of 2015, the seven-county Chicago region was home to the third-largest manufacturing cluster in the nation with nearly 575,000 jobs, and the third-largest freight cluster in the nation with 189,000 jobs.
-Such industries, which trade products and services both nationally and internationally, have outsized potential to grow the region's economy.
+Metropolitan Chicago’s dual concentration in freight and manufacturing is one of the many built-in advantages enhancing its global competitiveness.
+As of 2016, the seven-county Chicago region was home to the third-largest manufacturing cluster in the nation with more than 575,000 jobs, and the third-largest freight cluster in the nation with nearly 200,000 jobs.
+Such industries, which trade products and services both nationally and internationally, have outsized potential to grow the region’s economy.